sufst/vcu-gui/README.md

-# VCU Driver Profile Tool
+# VCU GUI
-A cross-platform graphical tool for customising and exporting driver profiles for the VCU pedal torque response.
+A cross-platform graphical tool for configuring the parameters of the VCU.

 <p align="center">
   <img src="./docs/C2 Spline.png" width="90%" class="center">
 </p>

 ## Installing
-This tool has been pre-compiled for macOS and Windows as a standalone application.
+Releases of this tool are pre-compiled for macOS and Windows as a standalone application.
 The latest release is available [here](https://github.com/sufst/vcu-driver-profile/releases), or use one of the links below for a direct download:

 - [macOS](https://github.com/sufst/vcu-driver-profile/releases/download/v1.0.0/VCU.Driver.Profile.app.zip)
 - [Windows](https://github.com/sufst/vcu-driver-profile/releases/download/v1.0.0/VCU.Driver.Profile.exe)